laravel/docs/events.md

 ### Generating Event / Listener Classes

 Of course, manually creating the files for each event and listener is cumbersome.
 Instead, simply add listeners and events to your `EventServiceProvider` and use the `event:generate` command.
-This command will generate any events or listeners that are listed in your `EventServiceProvider`:
+This command will generate any events or listeners that are listed in your `EventServiceProvider`.
+Of course, events and listeners that already exist will be left untouched:

 	php artisan event:generate

 <a name="defining-events"></a>
 ## Defining Events

 An event class is simply a data container which holds the information related to the event.
-For example, let's assume our generated `PodcastWasPurchased` event receives a `Podcast` [Eloquent ORM](/docs/{{version}}/eloquent) object:
+For example, let's assume our generated `PodcastWasPurchased` event receives a [Eloquent ORM](/docs/{{version}}/eloquent) object:

 	<?php namespace App\Events;